 (3) In December, McConkey uncovered that the top atheist organization in the United States was connected to the abortion industry.
 In 1976, Freedom From Religion started because they were upset when Christians testified against abortion at the Wisconsin State Capitol.
 The leaders were already involved in the Women’s Medical Fund, providing abortions since 1972, and Zero Population Growth, believing overpopulation was a major problem.
 WMF has financed over 20,000 abortions in Wisconsin.
-FFR is located in Madison, Wisconsin alongside 4 Winds USA.
+FFR is located in Madison, Wisconsin alongside 4 Winds Christian Athletics.

 During the battle between Governor Walker and the Wisconsin unions, McConkey suggested a day of prayer through the Wisconsin Family Council and it was done.
 In March, McConkey went worldwide outlining Walker’s faith and exposed the attacks that the Freedom From Religion atheists were lodging against him.

 (1) In October, McConkey stood against the USA Olympic Committee for adding homosexuality to its anti-discrimination policy.
 He believed that in the future, Christians would be labeled bigots and silenced if they believe homosexuality is a sin.